Taking in the Full View of the Gospel-Centered Life

 Growing in the gospel means seeing more of God’s holiness and more of my sin.
 And because of what Jesus has done for us on the cross, we need not fear seeing God as he really is or admitting how broken we really are.
 Our hope is not in our own goodness, nor in the vain expectation that God will compromise his standards and “grade on a curve.”
 Rather, we rest in Jesus as our perfect Redeemer—the One who is “our righteousness, holiness and redemption” (1 Corinthians 1:30).

-Excerpted adapted from The Gospel-Centered Life ©2009 by Serge.
+Excerpted from The Gospel-Centered Life by Robert H. Thune and Will Walker © 2009 by Serge.
+Used with permission of New Growth Press.
 May not be reproduced without prior written permission.

 The Gospel-Centered Life: Study Guide with leader’s notes